CloudFoundryOnAzure/cf-pipeline/cf-deployment/README.md

 In the pipeline, only one job `job-create-certs` is not from [cf-deployment-concourse-tasks](https://github.com/cloudfoundry/cf-deployment-concourse-tasks) repo.
 This job is used for creating cert, which will be used in the next job `job-run-bbl-up` .
 Each of other jobs contains exactly one task in  [cf-deployment-concourse-tasks](https://github.com/cloudfoundry/cf-deployment-concourse-tasks) repo, you can get detailed information of them in the [doc](https://github.com/cloudfoundry/cf-deployment-concourse-tasks#tasks).

+## Prerequisite

+- A concourse environment for running pipeline.
+You can create concourse using Azure [template](https://github.com/Azure/azure-quickstart-templates/tree/master/concourse-ci).
+- A private git repo, this repo is used to store and transfer sensitive informations.
+For example, the private key of the bosh director, the admin password of cloud foundry will be stored in this repo.
+- An Azure service principal.
+It is used by bosh director to create resources.
+You can learn how to create service princiapl [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest).

 ## Parameters

 There are three parameters files: `credentials.yml` , `email-credential.yml` , `slack-credential.yml` .
 You should fill all of them.
 The following is detailed description of parameters: